liliblu/common_functions/outlier_analysis/README.md

 *group2_list:* Path to list of samples **not** in group of interest.
 Samples not included in this list or group1_list will be ignored in analysis.

 *group_colors:* Tab separated list of group labels with paired hex color for label.
+If it's not supplies, default colors will be used.

+*output_qvals:* Choose whether to output adjusted p-values for all genes into a table.
+Choices are True and False, default False.

 ##### Output explanation:
-This tool has 2 outputs.
+This tool has 2 default outputs, and 1 optional output.
 The first output is a heatmap, visualizing genes that are significantly enriched in the group of interest, compared to the second group.
 The second output is a list of genes/labels for rows that were found to be significantly enriched in the group of interest.
+Optionally, you can also output a table of gene names and adjusted p-values.